iagome/koombea_web_scraper/README.md

 - The scrape button, to start the scraping process;
 - The (still empty) table with all the websites you scraped and how many links it found on that website.

 Now, let's say you want to scrape the Elixir page on Wikipedia.
-As you start typing the URL on the field, it will say that the URL is not valid, since there is a validation for valid URLs, that runs on every character you type on the field, and it only vanished when the URL is valid.
+As you start typing the URL on the field, it will say that the URL is not valid, since there is a validation for valid URLs, that runs on every character you type on the field, and it only vanishes when the URL is valid.

 ![invalid-url](https://github.com/iagome/koombea_web_scraper/assets/26315886/8d0f4b74-7913-4b95-ac50-e56355e4bd1e)